Diversity took center stage at Emmys

 The pair received a standing ovation when they took to the stage to claim the trophy for the shows' critically acclaimed "Thanksgiving" episode, which explored Waithe's character Denise coming out as a lesbian.

+It was a moving moment in a country not far removed from a time when African Americans would yell for others to come watch when they saw themselves reflected on the screen.

+To have the winner be Waithe -- a gay, woman of color -- was an even bigger milestone.

-Waithe, who like her character is gay, thanked her girlfriend and shouted out to her "LGBTQIA family" in her acceptance speech.
+Waithe thanked her girlfriend and shouted out to her "LGBTQIA family" in her acceptance speech.

 "The things that make us different, those are our superpowers," she said.
 "Every day you put on your cape, go out there and conquer the world, because the world would not be as beautiful as it is if we weren't in it."